noahshrader/pullr/docs/INSTALL.md

 Next we will load js libraries and npm packages we need
 `npm install`

+If you encounter errors(e.g when using Vagrant) while installing packages try:
+`npm install --no-bin-links`

 ####Update your local repository with new changes
 To update files use your GUI App to sync or use that to run via terminal:
 `git pull`